davidevdt/TimeSeriesUtils/README.md

 # TimeSeriesUtils

-`TimeSeriesUtils` is a Python package designed to simplify time series analysis and modeling.
+`timeseriesutils` is a Python package designed to simplify time series analysis and modeling.
 It provides utilities for feature selection, model comparison, and forecasting, making it easier to build and evaluate time series models.

 ## Features